-Babushka Books is compact and beautifully curated, and looking around the shop, you can feel the love and passion that has gone into designing the space.
-Everything looks so interesting and it's easy to find a book in a genre you are looking for, because, he tends to store his books on shelves instead of in random book mountains on the floor, as I've often found littering other secondhand bookshops.
+Babushka Books on the Isle of Wight is compact and beautifully curated, and looking around the shop, you can feel the love and passion that has gone into designing the space.
+Everything looks so interesting and it's easy to find a book in a genre you are looking for, because, he tends to store his books on shelves instead of in random book mountains on the floor, as I've often found littering other second-hand bookshops.

 The history of the shop is interesting, because Rueben is continuing a legacy, as his Facebook page states:

 "Babushka Books was started in 1957 by eccentric book & art collector Aldous Pembroke when he opened a small lending library and gallery on the Isle of Wight.
 Wanting to share his great collection of books he had amassed over several years of travel and adventure in Eastern Europe.
 Not content with the slow pace he moved to the glitz of London where he specialised in the importation and sale of unusual publications and assorted curiosities.
 The shop prospered and attracted many of the literary giants of the day.